NLnetLabs/rpki-doc/source/routinator/installation-notes.rst

 CentOS 6
 """"""""

-Another example where the standard installation method does not work is CentOS 6, where you will end up with a long list of error messages about missing assembler instructions.
+The standard installation method does not work when using  CentOS 6.
+Here, you will end up with a long list of error messages about missing assembler instructions.
 This is because the assembler shipped with CentOS 6 is too old.

 You can get the necessary version by installing the `Developer Toolset 6
 <https://www.softwarecollections.org/en/scls/rhscl/devtoolset-6/>`_ from the